dotadiw23/dotadiw23/README.md

 - 💼 I’m currently looking for a job
 - 🤓 I’m learning REST!
-- 🗓 2021 Goals: Contribute more to Open Source projects
 - 🎸 Fun fact: I slap the bass

 ## Languages and Tools